 You may not have noticed, but the 2010s have been a renaissance for space movies.
 It all started with Gravity in 2013, followed by Interstellar, The Martian, and First Man.
 The one thing each of these great movies has in common is their ability to tell a story of perseverance and triumph on a universal scale with the bonus of mind-blowing visual effects.
 Another addition to that list, but not entirely for the same reasons, is James Gray’s Ad Astra.

-Set in the near future, a catastrophic power surge travels across the solar system and strikes the earth, killing thousands.
-SpaceCom (the new NASA) have tracked down the source and believe it to most likely be from Dr. Clifford McBride (Tommy Lee Jones), who’s last known location was near Neptune sixteen years ago.
+Set in the near future, a catastrophic power surge travels across the solar system and strikes the Earth, killing thousands.
+SpaceCom (the new NASA) has tracked down the source and believes it to most likely be from Dr. Clifford McBride (Tommy Lee Jones), whose last known location was near Neptune sixteen years ago.
 The doctor’s son, Maj.
 Roy McBride (Brad Pitt) happens to be the most respected engineer/astronaut in the world.
 Realizing the personal and planetary stakes this mission will have, Roy is recruited by the higher-ups to travel to the surge’s source and destroy it before our planet is wiped out.